lyw8120/picker/README.md

 A small program to give the electron dose per frame for the cryo-em data.

 # mrcReference
 This program can generate a noise model or solid model(mask) from 1D to 3D. model can be box, sphere or clyinder.
-Therefore, The deNovoMask, volRef, volMask, and noise programs be removed.
+Therefore, The deNovoMask, volRef, volMask, and noise programs were removed.